rzeldent/esp32-flightradar24-ttgo/README.md

 - Lookup of the full name for the from- and to airports name and region, lat/lon
 - Lookup and display flag for the countries
 - No account required!
+- Minimal interaction with FlightRadar24; database is present in firmware
 - Configuration using a Web interface
 - Status screen
 - Stay in AP mode at reset (Resetting + pressing top button)